Understand data store models

-A search engine database supports the ability to search for information held in external data stores and services.
-A search engine database can be used to index massive volumes of data and provide near real-time access to these indexes.
-Although search engine databases are commonly thought of as being synonymous with the web, many large-scale systems use them to provide structured and ad-hoc search capabilities on top of their own databases.
+A search engine database allows applications to search for information held in external data stores.
+A search engine database can index massive volumes of data and provide near real-time access to these indexes.

 Searching can be exact or fuzzy.
 A fuzzy search finds documents that match a set of terms and calculates how closely they match.
 Some search engines also support linguistic analysis that can return matches based on synonyms, genre expansions (for example, matching

 pets), and stemming (matching words with the same root).